wolfmcnally/WolfCore/README.md

 DRY stands for *Don’t Repeat Yourself* and is a principle of software development aimed at reducing redundancy and increasing code reuse.
 Writing an app on iOS (and indeed any operating system) involves semantically singular tasks, “write the file to disk”, that may involve several lines of code “check for the file’s existence, delete the file if it already exists, create the new file, open the new file, encode the data, write the data, close the file.”
 While it’s necessary to have this level of flexibility in the operating system, the main business logic of the app simply wants to write the file.
 Moreover, the file may be read, written, or manipulated from several points in the code, dictated again by the business logic.

 It’s a basic piece of programming practice that, when one discovers oneself writing the same code twice, it’s time to refactor.
-Once you’ve refactored those lines of code into a reusable unit, they should be used from then on.
+Once you’ve refactored those lines of code into a reusable unit, that unit should be used from then on.
 For me, when I find myself doing something over and over this way, and I believe the refactored solution would be generally useful in many projects, I put the solution into WolfCore.
 Invoking this solution rarely requires more than one line of code, and so the top-level business logic becomes more understandable and more maintainable in the process.

 **EXAMPLE:** See the `newImage()` function in the file `ImageUtils.swift`.

 ### Do it Best

-Just as there are many ways to skin a cat, there are many ways to accomplish a particular UI or processing task in a given language and OS.
+Just as there is “more than one way to skin a cat,” there are many ways to accomplish a particular UI or processing task in a given language and OS.
 But not all approaches are equal: some use outdated APIs, some are inefficient, some are insufficiently flexible, or are too flexible and require too much thought to use, and some are hacks that can break in unexpected ways, or fail to work around known issues in the OS.

 When I identify a best practice or the “best” way to accomplish a particular task, it becomes part of WolfCore.